News startup Knowhere aims to break through partisan echo chambers

 Barling’s father Kurt was a longtime reporter at the BBC, and Barling recalled a conversation between the two of them on this topic: “The truth doesn’t care for your politics.
 What we must do is evaluate all of the evidence that we possibly have available to us, then come to the most accurate conclusion regardless of political stripe.”

 So the Knowhere stories that I’ve read tend to be very straightforward and focus on facts that have been corroborated by reputable publications.
 The left-leaning version of the article might be written so those facts add up to one narrative, while the right-leaning version might tell a different story, but they still agree on the core facts.
-(And some stories — including most of the ones I read in the Technology section — don’t include multiple spins, just the Impartial version.)
+(And some stories — including most of the ones I read in the Technology section — don’t include multiple spins, just the impartial version.)

 And while Knowhere articles are created by machine learning technology (Barling’s co-founders Alexandre Elkrief and Dylan Rhodes are both data scientists), they’re all reviewed by human journalists.
 In fact, he said there are already eight journalists on his team, making up for half of Knowhere’s headcount — a ratio that he hopes to maintain as the company grows.